FXinnovation/fx-terraform-module-azurerm-policy/examples/custom_policy/README.md

 # Custom policy example

-This should create custom policy and perform the policy assignmnet.
+This should create custom policy and perform the policy assignment.

 ## Usage
 ```